 Who Regulates Zip Line Rides?
 Recent Zip Line Deaths Raise Question About Zip Line Safety

-After the death of a 12 year old girl at a North Carolina summer camp, state legislators have recognized the problem presented by the rapidly expanding zip line industry.
+After the death of a 12-year-old girl at a North Carolina summer camp, state legislators have recognized the problem presented by the rapidly expanding zip line industry.
 Rep. Ted Davis, R-Wilmington who introduced a bill that would regulate the attraction in North Carolina stated, “The point is these things are obviously dangerous and they need to be monitored.
 They need to be regulated.”
-However, the industry has already received some guidance from standards and credentialing organization.
-Unfortunately recent incidents are also calling the sufficiency of these standards into question.
+However, the industry has already received some guidance from standards and credentialing organizations.
+Unfortunately, recent incidents are also calling the sufficiency of these standards into question.

 Summer Zip Line Deaths Raise Questions About Regulations and Zip Line Safety Standards

 ACCT stands for the Association for Challenge Course Technology.
 The organization is that largest ANSI certified standards developer that focuses exclusively on the challenge course industry.
 The ACCT establishes and issues standards for professional challenge course practice that emphasizes safety.
 The organization publishes standards that should be used to guide the installation, car, and use of zip lines and challenge courses.

 In one particularly tragic zip line death, a 12-year-old girl was secured into a zip line harness at her North Carolina summer camp.
 The individual who strapped the girl in was the course supervisor and was trained in ACCT standards.
 In fact, the entire North Carolina camp challenge course had been designed, installed, and inspected by an ACCT- certified business.